Adam X the X-Treme: Fictional character biography

-Dark Reign

-Years later, Adam-X finally returns in San Francisco, sitting drunk in a bar with other mutants.
-He is angry that humans are trying to prevent new mutant births and he participates in a riot.
-Adam is later arrested by Emma Frost and her Dark X-Men.
-They are taken into custody by the Dark X-Men.
-Later he and the other prisoners are freed by the X-Force and teleported to the island of Utopia.

 S.W.O.R.D.

 Adam-X is one of the many aliens arrested under orders from Henry Peter Gyrich, who had orchestrated a coup with the alien-monitoring agency S.W.O.R.D.
 He is imprisoned with many other earth-dwelling aliens, such as Beta Ray Bill and Ultra Girl.
 All the aliens are released by Abigail Brand, the former leader of S.W.O.R.D.
-Adam-X assists in driving off an alien invasion and is allowed his freedom.
-Brand, now in control again, clarifies she owes each of them a one-time favor.
+Adam-X assists in driving off an alien invasion and is allowed to go free.

 Fear Itself

 Among the over 50 plans Cyclops utilized to try to stop Juggernaut, Adam X was used to ignite Juggernaut's blood.
 The result was "worse than ineffective" as Juggernaut remained unstoppable, and for 15 minutes, burned anything he touched.

 Summers family

 The anthology title X-Men Legends reveals that Adam is genetically related to the Summers family, as genetic information from Katherine Summers was used in his creation.